Rajpratik71/sheepdog-wiki/Cluster-Management-Backends.md

 # Zookeeper

 Zookeeper runs as a standalone cluster.
 This means you need to set up zookeeper cluster first, then pass the IP:PORT list to sheep start-up option.
+For most of use cases, zookeeper cluster of 3~5 nodes will be good enough to driver hundreds of sheep daemons.

 If you want to add more nodes into sheepdog cluster, you should run sheepdog against zookeeper.
 Some users (eg. at Taobao.com) have been working with